CSA-RH/benchwarming-pod/scenario1.md

 # Scenario 1: Scaling up, needing a new node

-4 new high availability pods arrive, and there are not enough resources to accomodate them and the previous 6 low priority nodes.
+4 new high priority pods arrive, and there are not enough resources to accomodate them and the previous 3 high priority pods.

 ## Cleanup (if you have done other scenarios before)